charankumarpalla/laughing-buddha/Java/3.JavaAdvanced/b.JavaCollections/README.md

 **Sets** represents a collection of **sorted** elements.
 Sets do not allow the duplicate elements.
 Set interface does not provides no guarantee to return the elements in any predictable order; though some Set implementations store elements in their natural ordering and guarantee this order.

-Some useful classes which implement Set interface are – C**`oncurrentSkipListSet, CopyOnWriteArraySet, EnumSet, HashSet, LinkedHashSet and TreeSet`**.
+Some useful classes which implement Set interface are – **`ConcurrentSkipListSet, CopyOnWriteArraySet, EnumSet, HashSet, LinkedHashSet and TreeSet`**.

 ##  Map